Baking & Pastry Arts

 - Students must take courses in the predetermined sequence.

 - Most courses meet Monday-Thursday from approximately 8 a.m.-3 p.m.
-Some courses meet on Fridays.
 Some courses meet as early as 7 a.m.

-- All major requirement courses and other major requirement courses are taught primarily at the Harris Campus by BPA program instructors.
+- All major requirement courses and other major requirement courses are taught by BPA program instructors.

 - Students are highly encouraged to complete Math requirements or math refreshers before beginning the program.

-- Criteria for program admission include scores on standardized tests, interviews and/or attendance to orientation information session, completion of general education requirements, past academic performance with a minimum GPA of 2.0, and experience in the field of interest.
+- Criteria for program admission include scores on standardized tests, interviews and/or attendance to Baking and Pastry Arts information session, completion of general education requirements, past academic performance with a minimum GPA of 2.0, and/or experience in the field of interest.

 - All CUL and BPA lab classes require student accident medical insurance.